Bhishmadev2003/Bhishmadev2003/README.md

 I am a Data Analyst with hands-on experience in SQL, Power BI, Excel, and Python, focused on transforming raw data into actionable business insights.

-Currently working as an AI & MIS Assistant, I build dashboards, perform data analysis, and automate reporting workflows to reduce manual effort and improve efficiency.
+Currently working as an AI & MIS Assistant, I build dashboards, perform data analysis, and automate reporting workflows — reducing manual effort and improving decision-making efficiency.

 I specialize in data cleaning, exploratory data analysis (EDA), and visualization, with a strong focus on solving real-world business problems using data.